unscrewedakshit/Gamemart-MERN-eCommerce-store/README.md

 # MERN-eCommerce-shop

-This is a eCommerce store prototype forselling gaming related products and accessories made for educational and learning purpose of web development using MERN stack.
+This is a eCommerce store prototype for selling gaming related products and accessories made for educational and learning purpose of web development using MERN stack.